the-alchemist88/Cpp_helper_codes/Inheritence/inheritance_notes.md

 ```
 - Private inheritance is an alternative to composition (containment, i.e. having a data member of a class type).
 Differences between the two:

-- With composition, we cannot access the `protected` members of the contained object’s class.
-With private inheritance, we can access the `protected` members of the base class.
+- In composition, we cannot access the `protected` members of the contained object’s class.
+In private inheritance, we can access the `protected` members of the base class.
-- With composition, we cannot override the virtual functions of the contained object directly.
-With private inheritance, we can override the virtual functions of the base class.
+- In composition, we cannot override the virtual functions of the contained object directly.
+In private inheritance, we can override the virtual functions of the base class.
-- With composition, there is no conversion from the containing class to the contained class type.
-With private inheritance, there is a limited and restricted conversion from the derived class to the base class.
+- In composition, there is no conversion from the containing class to the contained class type.
+In private inheritance, there is a restricted conversion from the derived class to the base class.

 On the other hand, composition allows multiple subobjects of the same type (e.g., two members of the same class type, or an array of such members), which is not possible with inheritance,
 since a class can inherit from a given base class only once.
 Examples that are possible in composition but not in private inheritance: